List of My Little Pony: Friendship Is Magic characters: Pinkie Pie

 Pinkie Pie (voiced by Andrea Libman, singing voice by Shannon Chan-Kent (Note: Libman provides Pinkie Pie's singing voice for some songs.)) is a light pink Earth Pony with light blue eyes and a dark pink balloon-like mane and tail.
 Her cutie mark, a trio of balloons, one yellow and two blue, represents her talent for spreading hope and joy and her desire to entertain her friends.
 She is a party planner at Sugarcube Corner, a bakery and confectionery store that resembles a gingerbread house and owns a toothless pet alligator named Gummy.
 A comic relief character who was raised on a "dreary rock farm", Pinkie is defined as a "hard worker" motivated in seeing people she loves smiling and relieving them of stress, by randomly throwing parties and acting as outlandish as possible; but has a lack of confidence and a fear of being rejected by others.
 Pinkie is a source of much of the series' humor and several of the show's "wacky gags" are kept exclusive to her (running gags include breaking the fourth wall and "appearing suddenly in unexpected places", as well as an ability to predict future events through various body reactions, which she calls the "Pinkie Sense").
 While Pinkie appears to be the naive party animal of the group, she also displays admirable skills in science and engineering.
-In "Swarm of the Century", she devised a technical solution to Ponyville's infestation problems in a scenario where magic had failed and built a flying machine to keep up with Rainbow Dash in "Griffon the Brush Off".
+In "Swarm of the Century", she devises a technical solution to Ponyville's infestation problems in a scenario where magic had failed and builds a flying machine to keep up with Rainbow Dash in "Griffon the Brush Off".

-In early episodes, Faust worked to depict Pinkie as a "free spirit" to address concerns of the character being seen as too "hyper" and "ditzy".
-As the creative team grew more comfortable with Pinkie's character and humor, she became "really over-the-top strange and bordering on crazy, with a wacky cartoonish magic all her own".
-Throughout the show, depending on the episode or scene, Pinkie's friends alternate between disliking and enjoying her company, both ignoring her when she tries to speak to them but doing things with her such as pulling pranks or playing buckball.
 In the future setting of the last episode "The Last Problem", Pinkie is shown to be married to Cheese Sandwich with a child named Li'l Cheese.